BhavyeMathur/goopylib-v1/README.md

 If you would want to contribute to this library by suggesting features, reporting bugs, or adding changes yourself, please do so.
 I would love it if you would use this library in your projects and do make sure to tell me about them!
 Right now, this is very much an alpha stage - there are many bugs, many features that aren't compatible with each other, and a ton of things to do differently, but hopefully this can all be fixed with future releases.

-If you want to contact me, you can drop me an email at: bhavyemathur@gmail.com
+If you want to contact me, you can drop me an email at: bhavyemathur@gmail.com or post an issue on the issues tab.

 ### Installation